 *Public restrooms are available in this building

-NEW for 2018 Self Guided Public Ghost Hunt
+2020 Self Guided Public Ghost Hunt

 Join us at this incredibly haunted historic location that has also been featured on The Travel Channels "Ghost Adventures"!
-Chad Lindberg of the Fast & the Furious also walked the dark corridors cellblocks of this old jail and deemed it incredibly haunted, and was also featured in the paranormal film "God don't make the laws".
+Chad Lindberg of the Fast & the Furious also walked the dark corridors cell-blocks of this old jail and deemed it incredibly haunted, and was also featured in the paranormal film "God don't make the laws".

 Over the years, there has been much interest and discussion over some of the unexplained occurrences that have taken place within the walls of this now desolate fortress.
 Paranormal groups from all over the country have investigated this location and never seem to leave without any questionable evidence or personal experiences they just could not explain.

 Is this old jail haunted?
 We invite you to come see for yourself!